-risk (Outcome Monotonicity, Impatience, and Stationarity) with those of Expected Utility (Independence and Continuity).
+EDU can be seen as merging the functional form of Discounted Utility without risk with the one of Expected Utility.
+Instead of merging their functional forms, we instead impose the axioms that are known to guarantee Discounted Utility without risk (Outcome Monotonicity, Impatience, and Stationarity) with those of Expected Utility (Independence and Continuity).
 We show that these axioms do not characterize EDU: rather, they lead to a more general model, which we call Generalized EDU (GEDU), in which there is a strictly increasing utility function over prizes u, a discount factor β , and a strictly increasing function φ , such that preferences are represented by

-$$\mathbb{E}\big[\phi\big(\beta^t u(x)\big)\big].$$
+$\mathbb{E}\big[\phi\big(\beta^t u(x)\big)\big].$

 GEDU is similar to models that have been adopted in the literature (in particular, Kihlstrom and Mirman 1974 applied to time).
 Importantly, this shows how merging the functional forms adds implicit assumptions and in particular eliminates the additional curvature given by φ .
-In GEDU, intertemporal substitution is regulated by u and β , while risk preferences are regulated by a combination of φ , u, and β .
+In GEDU, intertemporal substitution is regulated by uand β , while risk preferences are regulated by a combination of φ , u, and β .